IPA_MOD(3) IPA_MOD(3)

 data arg points to.
 If arg_type is IPA_CONF_TYPE_MISC, then

-of value IPA_CONF_TYPE_BYTES, IPA_CONF_TYPE_TIME or
+value IPA_CONF_TYPE_BYTES, IPA_CONF_TYPE_TIME or

 IPA_CONF_TYPE_UINT64, second item has a value itself.

-Configuration parameter description.
+Configuration parameter description

 The ipa_conf_param structure is defined as: